Things to Do in Switzerland

 One highlight here is the Jungfrau railway which has been making its journey to Europe’s highest-altitude railway station for over 100 years The Jungfraubahn is a cogwheel train that takes visitors from the Kleine Scheidegg Mountain past the Eiger and Monch Mountains up to the Jungfraujoch.
 It covers a distance of around 9 kilometres/5.5 miles and on arrival at the peak, you will feel you are on top of the world.
 On clear days, the view extends to the Vosges Mountains in France and the Black Forest in Germany.

 Other resorts to visit include Wengen, reached only by a rack railway from Lauterbrunnen.
 The town nestles at the foot of the Eiger, Monch and Jungfrau Mountains and is a great place for walks or hikes.
 Another is Grindelwald with its narrow streets and picturesque houses.
-It is also close to a couple of glaciers reached on foot.
+It is also close to a couple of glaciers reaching on foot.
 The town has a small museum where you can learn about alpine life, local cheese-making and the history of skiing and mountaineering in the valley.
 Murren is another nearby village which does not allow motorized vehicles.
 It is a place where time has stood still.
-Murren is reached from Lauterbrunnen by funicular to Grutschalp and from there by a 5.5-kilometre/3.4 mile narrow-gauge railroad.
-You can enjoy amazing views of the Jungfrau Mountain from here.
+Murren is reached from Lauterbrunnen by funicular to Grutschalp and from there by a 5.5-kilometre/3.4-mile narrow-gauge railroad.
+You can enjoy amazing views of Jungfrau Mountain from here.

 The Matterhorn is one of Switzerland’s most magical mountains shaped like a pyramid with four faces.
-Facing north and east, it overlooks the town of Zermatt, one of Europe’s major ski resorts, which is at the foot of the mountain, is car-free, and the base for exploring the Matterhorn.
+Facing north and east, it overlooks the town of Zermatt, one of Europe’s major ski resorts, which is at the foot of the mountain, is car-free, and is the base for exploring the Matterhorn.
 In Zermatt is the Matterhorn Museum which tells the history of the mountain.
 To reach the Matterhorn, you take Europe’s highest cogwheel railway, the Gornergratbahn.
 En route, you will view 7 glaciers and 29 peaks.
 Regular avalanches send the snow down to accumulate on the glaciers at the base of each face.

 If looking for an attractive city on trips to Switzerland Lucerne, located on a large lake is the place to stay.
 It has an old, medieval town with 15th Century colourful houses, covered bridges and the famous Kapelbrucke water tower dating from 1333.
 The Rosengart Collection is an art gallery with over 200 works by 23 artists including Klee, Picasso, Cezanne and Chagall.
 Lucerne is also a great base for exploring the area.
 Nearby Mount Pilatus overlooks the city and can be reached by cogwheel railway.
 Wonderful boat cruises can be enjoyed lasting from one hour up to 3 hours on Lake Lucerne.

 The centre of Bern, Switzerland’s capital is a UNESCO World Heritage site.
 This beautiful Old Town has 6 kilometres/3.5 miles of medieval arcades dating back to the 12th Century.
 There are a number of decorative fountains depicting historical and folkloric characters.
 The arcades contain many shops and bars.
-Bern’s ornate clock tower (Zytglock) is where revolving figures appear and whirl around at 4 minutes before each hour.
+Bern’s ornate clock tower (Zytglock) is where revolving figures appear and whirl around 4 minutes before each hour.
 There are tours to see how the clock mechanism works.
 The 15th Century Gothic cathedral has Switzerland’s tallest spire.
 You can climb a spiral staircase and enjoy views of the city from the top of the cathedral.
 Bern, of course, is famous for its bears.
 The Bear Park here is home to two bears that have been living in this park since 2009.
 The previous home for the bears was in the bear pit in the centre of the city.

-Switzerland is a country blessed with many natural wonders and these include some magnificent waterfalls.
-Two of the most important on Switzerland vacations are Schaffhausen Rhine Falls and The Trummelbach Falls.
+Switzerland is a country blessed with many natural wonders and including some magnificent waterfalls.
+Two of the most important Switzerland vacations are Schaffhausen Rhine Falls and The Trummelbach Falls.
 The Schaffhausen Rhine Falls are situated in the north of the country next to the banks of the Rhine River.
 The falls are the largest waterfall in Europe and certainly one of the most beautiful in Switzerland.
 The sheer size of them is impressive.
 In the middle of the falls stands a large rock that has withstood the elements for a thousand years.
 The rock can be reached on a tour of the Rhine Falls during which you can observe this natural spectacle up close.

-The Trummelbach Falls are near Lauterbrunnen in the Jungfrau region.
+The Trummelbach Falls is near Lauterbrunnen in the Jungfrau region.
 In fact, there are 10 individual falls which are a result of melting snow from the 3 high mountains surrounding Lauterbrunnen.
-The underground parts of the falls are illuminated and are reached by elevator to inside the mountain.
+The underground parts of the falls are illuminated and are reached by elevator inside the mountain.
 These are the world's only underground glacier waterfalls that are accessible by elevator.